 The health benefits?
 Chia is very high in omega-3 essential fatty acids, protein, calcium, fiber, and has more anti-oxidants than blueberries.
 One Tbsp of chia seed has 60 mg of potassium, 5 g of dietary fiber, 3 g protein, 8% of your calcium, 6% of your iron, and 10% of your magnesium.
 The list of vitamins and other nutrients is a pretty long one.
 This ancient seed can be used in drinks and smoothies, incorporated into breads or bars, sprinkled on cereal or oatmeal, used in puddings, and chia gel is often used as a substitute for eggs or butter in baked goods.

 So whether you’re inspired by the health benefits, sustained energy, or legends of Aztec warriors fueling up on chia, give the drink a try!
-You might get hooked on it like we did!
+You might get hooked on it like I did!